benchmarko/CPCBasicTS/README.md

 ## Possible Future Enhancements

 - Fullscreen mode of the CPC window
-- Overcome restrictions with array access or variable aliases
+- Array index check
 - Save and restore snapshot of variables, including system state variables
 - Can we detect busy loops and insert *FRAME* automatically?
 Or invent some "real time" mode?
 Or use a speed control to change the speed?
 - RSX extension libraries / plugins programmed in TypeScript/JavaScript
-- Optimizations of the resulting JavaScript code
+- Further optimizations of the resulting JavaScript code
 - Further checks during compile time
 - Support some simple Z80 assembler programs
 - Shall we support hardware scrolling with *OUT* or is it already a hardware emulation feature?